afmarchetti/nextawards/readme.txt

 == To Do ==
 * add option to 2,3,4 column footer
 * add massive test to wooroocks site with youtube videos

+== Changelog ==

+== 1.5.0 ==
 * add theme json for gutenberg styling and Options

-== Changelog ==
+* add FSE options to create full site editing template with the template "page no title"

 == 1.4.8 ==
 * top bar